c135792468/plank-filter-master/README.md

 # Retro Notes
 +What worked well\
 -What didn't work well\
-^What could have been done differently
+^What should be done differently

 [10/17/18]\
   (+) Wasn't much work to do \